cmkobel/CompareM2/docs/20 usage.md

 Print the state of completion of the rules in the pipeline.
 The percentage of completed files are shown.

+Run `comparem2 --status` at any time to get an overview of what has been done and what is missing in any project directory.
+Should be run from the same directory as where comparem2 was run.

 ---

 ### `--version`, `-v `